 The midterm exam will be held in class on the date indicated.
-The time and location of the final exam, which will be two hours in length, will be scheduled by the Registrar?s Office.
+The time and location of the final exam, which will be two hours in length, will be scheduled by the Registrar?s Office and held in a classroom.
 Exam questions will not consist of multiple choice questions.
 The use of a calculator during exams is not permitted.